alexcrea/CustomAnvil/README.md

 - Custom enchantment restriction configuration
 ---
 ### Know issue:
-There are some situations that may not look like vanilla.
-For example: wrong price with default config.
-If you find one that was bothering you, you can report the issue here or on GitHub.
-I strongly recommend having a reproducible situation or log with debug flag on.
+There is non known issue, if you find one please report the issue.

 ---